Ispringen: Education

 At kindergarten Ispringen has four establishments, two of each run by the Lutheran and Catholic churches, both denominations having one on either side of the valley.

 Primary school level education was formerly provided at the old school house located on the corner of Schulstraße and Gartenstraße, now occupied by the local branch of the Sparkasse.
 Due to demographic pressure it was necessary to build a larger school and this now located on the southside of town on a wooded promontory between to industrial zone and the larger Ersingen town forest.

 Secondary school education is also provided for at this facility, but is limited to Hauptschule and Werkrealschule levels.
 Those Isprigen residents who wish to take the more academic oriented gymnasium stream have the option of five such schools in Pforzheim or one further down the valley at Königsbach.

 Religion

 Ispringen is serviced by four churches.
 The town's established Lutheran church, dating from the late eighteenth century, lies on the Hochstraße.
 On the south side of town the small Catholic and non-conformist Christian communities are served by the Maria Königen church on Höhenstraße and the Neueapostolik church respectively.
 Mass is not celebrated every Sunday at Maria Königen, but services are available in the predominantly Catholic village of Ersingen a few kilometres to the west.
 There is a secondary smaller Lutheran church.
 No non-Christian religion has established a house of worship in the town.
+Missing is the Evangelishe Kirche which our family belonged to??